Chaos02/timer-card/README.md

 - [Say thank you](#say-thank-you)

 ## Introduction
-This is a Lovelace card for Home Assistant that can be used to create a time schedule for your smart devices.
+This is a Lovelace card for Home Assistant that can be used to create an easily configurable timer action for your smart devices.
 You can create new rules, modify existing rules and temporarily disable rules.

 The card works on top of the [scheduler custom component](https://github.com/nielsfaber/scheduler-component).
-You *will* need it this as well.
+You *will* need to install this as well.

 See it in action: